You’ve got questions? We’ve got answers!

 How many students have completed the program?

-About 200 students have completed the program since its inception in 2006.
+More than 500 students have completed the program since its inception in 2006.

 How many students are currently enrolled in the program?

 About 125 students are currently enrolled in the program.

 Students can start the program in Fall (August) or Spring (January).

 For the M.S. degree, tuition totals $24,750.
 University-assessed fees of approximately $1,000 – $1,500 also apply.
 The cost of textbooks and course supplies totals approximately $1,000.

 For the graduate certificate, tuition totals $11,250.
 University-assessed fees of approximately $500 – $750 also apply.
 The cost of textbooks and course supplies totals approximately $500.

 How often do I have to be on campus?